Nozbe/Michael.team/en/about.md

 ## Your host - founder and CEO of Nozbe

-Hi, I'm [Michael Sliwinski](https://sliwinski.com/){:target='_blank'} and I'm the [founder and CEO](https://nozbe.com/michael){:target='_blank'} of [Nozbe](https://nozbe.com/){:target='_blank'} - a to-do app for teams.
-We're a team of [25 people who work completely remotely from their 25 "home offices"](https://nozbe.com/about){:target='_blank'} and we've been doing this for the last 13+ years now.
+Hi, I'm [Michael Sliwinski](https://sliwinski.com/){:target='_blank'} and I'm the [founder and CEO](https://nozbe.com/michael){:target='_blank'} of [Nozbe and Nozbe Teams](https://nozbe.com/){:target='_blank'} - to-do apps for busy professionals and teams.
+I'm <leading></leading> a team of [25 people who work completely remotely from their 25 "home offices"](https://nozbe.com/about){:target='_blank'} and we've been doing this for the last 13+ years now.
 Nozbe and Nozbe Teams have more than 700K users from all over the world.

 ## I'm on a mission to help small teams do great things!

-I'm all about "team productivity" and what it means for me is helping teams work better, in a calmer way, with flexible work hours, from anywhere (remote for life!) and with the modern tools of 2020.
+I'm all about "team productivity" and what it means for me is helping teams work better, in a calmer way, leveraging trust, flexible hours and work from anywhere (remote for life!) and all that with the modern tools and technology of 2020.

 ## Short bio

 Here's my short bio:

 > Michael Sliwinski is a team productivity enthusiast who’s passionate about working remotely (#NoOffice) and in a mobile way (#iPadOnly).
 He's the founder of [Nozbe and Nozbe Teams](https://nozbe.com/){:target='_blank'}, apps that help people and teams get more done in a better way on any platform (web-based with native apps for the Mac, Windows, Android, iPad and the iPhone + Apple Watch).
+Privately Michael is a husband and a father of 3 girls.

 [Here's my full story](https://michael.team/about/#my-story)